jlee2cacn/TinyRadius/README.md

 [![Build Status](https://travis-ci.org/ctran/TinyRadius.svg?branch=master)](https://travis-ci.org/ctran/TinyRadius)

-TinyRadius README
+An small but full featured radius

-TinyRadius is a simple, small and fast Java Radius library capable of sending and receiving Radius packets of all types.
+This is a simple, small and fast Java Radius library capable of sending and receiving Radius packets of all types.
 It is released under the terms of the LGPL.